Unification of bosonic and fermionic theories of spin liquids on the kagome lattice: Introduction

 \section{Introduction}

 $Z_2$ spin liquids (SLs) are a class of disordered many-spin states which have a finite energy gap for all bulk excitations.
-They differ fundamentally from symmetry breaking groundstates such as magnetically ordered phases and valence bond solids, since, in their simplest form, they preserve all the symmetries including spin rotation, time reversal and crystal symmetries.
-More importantly they possess bulk quasiparticles carrying fractional statistics\cite{Wilczek1990B}.
-For example in the most common $Z_2$ SL , there are three distinct types of fractionalized bulk excitations\cite{Read1991,Wen1991c,Jalabert1991,Mudry1994,Senthil2000,Kitaev2003}: \emph{bosonic spinon $b$} with half-integer spin, \emph{fermionic spinon $f$} with half-integer spin and \emph{bosonic vison $v$} (a vortex excitation of $Z_2$ gauge theory) with integer spin.
+They differ fundamentally from symmetry breaking ground states such as magnetically ordered phases and valence bond solids, since, in their simplest form, they preserve all the symmetries including spin rotation, time reversal and crystal symmetries.
+More importantly they possess bulk quasiparticles obeying fractional statistics\cite{Wilczek1990B}.
+For example in the most common $Z_2$ SL of a spin-1/2 system, there are three distinct types of fractionalized bulk excitations\cite{Read1991,Wen1991c,Jalabert1991,Mudry1994,Senthil2000,Kitaev2003}: \emph{bosonic spinon $b$} with half-integer spin, \emph{fermionic spinon $f$} with half-integer spin, and \emph{bosonic vison $v$} (a vortex excitation of $Z_2$ gauge theory) with integer spin.
 They all obey mutual semion statistics\cite{Kitaev2003}: \ie a bosonic spinon acquires a $-1$ Berry phase when it adiabatically encircles a fermionic spinon or a vison.
 These statistical properties are identical to those of excitations in $Z_2$ gauge theory\cite{Kogut1979}, hence the name ``$Z_2$ spin liquid''.

 Recently, interest in $Z_2$ SLs has been recharged by numerical studies on the spin-$1/2$ Heisenberg model on kagome\cite{Yan2011,Jiang2012a,Depenbrock2012,Suttner2014} lattice, where this state is strongly indicated.
 In particular a topological entanglement entropy\cite{Kitaev2006a,Levin2006} of $\gamma=\log2$ is observed in the ground state.
-Just like local order parameters are used to describe symmetry breaking phases\cite{Landau1937}, here fractional statistics and topological entanglement entropy serve as fingerprints of topological order\cite{Wen2004B} in $Z_2$ spin liquids.
-Analogous results have been reported for the frustrated square lattice, although the correlation lengths in that case are not as small as in the kagome lattice\cite{Wang2011a,Jiang2012}.
+Just like local order parameters used to describe symmetry breaking phases\cite{Landau1937}, here fractional statistics and topological entanglement entropy serve as fingerprints of the topological order\cite{Wen2004B} in $Z_2$ spin liquids.
+Analogous results have been reported for the frustrated square lattice, although the correlation lengths in that case are not as small as in the kagome lattice\cite{Wang2011a,Jiang2012,Hu2013a,Iqbal2013,Iqbal2014}.